Panoramic viewpoint Tumpak Sewu

 - Take water, there are no shops at the foot of the fall.

-- Taking a waterproof bag is useful, not really needed.
+- Brining a waterproof bag is useful, but not really needed.

 - Wear and take mosquito repellent.
 The jungle has a lot of those flying friends :)